addyosmani/backbone-fundamentals/backbone-fundamentals.md

     'blur .edit':   'close'
   },

-  // Re-render the titles of the todo item.
+  // Re-render the title of the todo item.
   render: function() {
     this.$el.html( this.todoTpl( this.model.toJSON() ) );
     this.input = this.$('.edit');